 Thoroughly check the apartment onsite when you visit and compare it with others.
 It is recommended that you visit five apartments before deciding.

 Learn from real estate agents about the contract procedure, the amount of your initial payment, move-in date, rules and regulations, etc.

 Move out and move in.
 Plan how to move ahead of time (by taxi, train, mover's van, etc.).

-Activate utilities (gas, water, electricity).
+Get utilities activated (gas, water, electricity).

 Update your new address on Self-Service Banner, the post office, and other places (cell phone company, bank, etc.).

 Register your change of address on your residence card at your ward office, even if you are living in the same ward as before your move.
 If you moved to a different ward, you will need to re-register for National Health Insurance (NHI) at your new ward office.
 It is not necessary to update your NHI if you stay in the same ward; this will automatically be done for you when you register your new address for residence card.
 See the TUJ International Student Handbook for more information about this process.